 “Meaningless activity corrodes the human spirit.
 The opportunity to do something meaningful is essential to human health.”
 Eden principle 6

-All nursing homes provide activities, but there is so much more to life than programmed activities.
+All skilled homes provide activities, but there is so much more to life than programmed activities.
 Programmed activities don’t enrich lives.
 Elders do love movies, BINGO, and sing-a-longs, but programmed activities do not fill the emptiness of our lives.
 The key is to provide activities that are rich in engagement and meaning.

 Mission takes into account the residents’ life history, likes and dislikes, work history, hobbies, religion, and values when creating activities.
-Mission communities also take into account cognitive and functional abilities.
+Mission nursing communities also take into account cognitive and functional abilities.
 We focus on abilities, not disabilities.
 Mission activities are designed to help alleviate loneliness, helplessness, and boredom.

 Our homes incorporate plants, animals, children, variety and spontaneity.